Soap Carving is Good, Clean FunComments (0)

 Not only is it enjoyable, but all the skills and techniques you learn in soap carving can be used in other mediums – wood, stone, or even fruits and vegetables.
 Speaking of vegetables, Janet started a family tradition carving faces onto carrots for their family barbecues.
 “When the carrots are grilled, they shrivel up and look like old wood spirits,” she said.
 “We get a kick out of watching them change.
 They taste good too!”

 Are you ready to sharpen your popsicle stick and give it a go?
-“Complete Guide to Soap Carving” will be available soon online and at Woodcraft stores nationwide!
+“Complete Guide to Soap Carving” is now available online and at Woodcraft stores nationwide!
 If you are in the Phoenix area, stop by and visit with Janet at the Woodcraft store at Pollack Plaza, 2003 North Arizona Avenue in Chandler.

 A creative grade school teacher helped spark her lifelong love of carving so Janet hopes her teachings will inspire a new batch of carvers who take up the craft.
 “I love seeing kids’ imaginations come alive when they create their first projects out of soap, just like mine did back in school.”